 However, once HIV became a chronic condition, my generation became the first out and proud generation living in a world where it was finally manageable.
 I then thought to myself: there is so much more to our community than a single disease.
 There are a multitude of issues that have never fully arisen or been actualized.
 So I began to wonder who was providing quality care to my community, analyzing specific intimate practices, and delivering preventative, medical, and surgical solutions or guided alternatives?
 The answer was: no one.

-This global crisis affecting the gay community allowed me to pioneer an entirely new field of medicine.
+This global crisis affecting my community allowed me to pioneer an entirely new field of medicine.
 And with that, it was not only understanding all these important scientific principles, but also developing community-specific surgical treatments for the betterment of all.
-And even further yet, I felt the need to start to document a curriculum-based approach to gay sex in both a blog and social media context so that I could try to reach to the masses since mainstream media wasn’t covering it.
+And even further yet, I felt the need to start to document a curriculum-based approach to what we do in the bedroom in both a blog and social media context, so that I could try to reach to the masses (since mainstream media wasn’t covering it).
 It takes time, patience, and allies who share the same goals and mission.

 To recap: first, we must understand the needs of a specific community.
 Then, we must focus on the corrective actions for change and overall improvement.
-Finally, we must document and share our knowledge to benefit everyone—the public and other professionals.
+Finally, we must document and share our knowledge to benefit everyone—the public, other communities and other professionals.

-This natural progression gave rise to the formation of Future Method: the science of sex.
-We are the first company that’s approaching sex with a renewed sense of optimism and freedom, not fear and shame.
+This natural progression gave rise to the formation of Future Method.
+We are the first company that’s approaching intimacy with a renewed sense of optimism and freedom, not fear and shame.
 My vision gave me the guidance to not only understand all of these disparities, but also provide impactful change through medical and surgical doctoring, educational programming, and now supportive and scientifically developed products, all focused on impacting community-specific improvements.

 We finally have the vision to be thinking about the future.
 And that’s why we call ourselves Future Method.
 We are the future.
 Join us.